T3.3: Handles Nulls

 // DOES return this row

-Testing for $CHAR(0) in ObjectScript
+Testing in ObjectScript

 SET obj = ##class(MyApp.Patient).%OpenId(1)

-// Test if value is SQL NULL
+// Test whether the value is SQL NULL

 IF obj.MiddleName = $C(0) {

-WRITE "Value is SQL NULL", !
+WRITE "Value is the SQL zero-length string ''", !

 }